Skip to content

 Subscribe now

-The following day, the Dehonians said their local superior had still not been allowed to meet with Olszewski.
+The following day, the Dehonians said their local superior still had not been allowed to meet with Olszewski.
 They expressed concern about the priest’s health, as well as the “protracted investigative procedures” and changes to the charges, which now included “money laundering” and “participation in an organized crime group.”

 Olszewski also received significant public support